650-626-Great Vocals

 Writer/Composer: Leslie Bricusse / Anthony Newley (1963)

-From the opening orchestral intro, we know we are in for a wonderful ride, as Tony sways us in perhaps one of his best vocals.
-This became an instant classic with this Pop / Jazz recording, his 4th entry on our list, straight from his cover of the Broadway Play.
-His mellow, yet strong vocal delivery really shines here, and his voice had power to spare as here sings the ultimate song about loneliness.
-Songs can be successful without a chorus or bridge, especially when performed by one of the greatest vocal treasures of his iconic, storied career…Stupendous!
+From the opening orchestral intro, we know we are in for a wonderful ride, as Tony wonderfully sways us in perhaps one of his best vocals.
+This became an instant classic with the Pop / Jazz recording, his 4th entry on our list, straight from his cover of the Broadway Play.
+His mellow, yet strong vocal delivery really shines here, and his voice had power to spare as here he sings the ultimate song about loneliness.
+Songs can be successful without a chorus or bridge, such as this song clearly demonstrates, especially when performed by one of the greatest vocal treasures of his iconic, storied career…Stupendous!

 637. THAT’S ALL (1965)